-- Imagine yourself as the other person while facing differences, walk a mile in his shoes and understand the cause generating his or her discomfort.
+- Imagine yourself as the other person while facing differences, walk a mile in the other’s shoes and do your best to understand the cause that generates the discomfort.

 - Free yourself from interpretations.
 Clarify that what you understood is what the other person meant to say.
 Repeat what you understood and make sure the message went through successfully.
-It can happen that we claim that the message was understood when in reality we are talking about two different things.
+It can happen that we claim that the message was understood when in reality we are talking about two different concepts or perceptions.

-- Express yourself clearly and in a precise and straight way.
+- Express yourself clearly, in a precise and direct manner.
 Transparency allows setting the cards on the table and therefore generating the right solutions.

 5. Take responsibility

-- Talk in first person and take on the role you own, stop pointing to the other as the one responsible for what you’re feeling.
-Feelings are generated by your interpretations of the facts.
+- Speak only for yourself, take on the role you own, stop pointing to the other as the one responsible for what you’re feeling.
+Feelings are generated by your own interpretations of the facts.